nomeata/safe-docker/README.md

 command line flag, the userwho can run this script could start a malicious image downloaded from the internet.

-Option `--timeout` specifies a timeout in seconds, after which the container is killed, and the special return value of 23 is returned.
+The option `--timeout` specifies a timeout in seconds, after which the container is killed, and the special return value of 23 is returned.

+The option `--memory` does the same for memory usage.
+On Debian machines, this requires the kernel parameters `cgroup_enable=memory swapaccount=1`.

 Not much is expected from the docker image.
 But some programs do not like it when the current user id has no name (e.g. those using `whoami`).
 If you need